Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation: Previous work

 \section{Previous work}

+Much of the work on ranking proposition salience has been carried out in the context of summarization tasks \cite{Saggion2013}, specifically optimizing for selecting sentences that maximize NLG evaluation metrics \cite{nallapati2017summarunner,narayan-etal-2018-ranking}, such as ROUGE scores \cite{lin-2004-rouge}.
+Early work on sentence or paragraph importance in texts focused on direct human judgment and recall tasks testing the memorability of parts of a text in closed book scenarios \cite{TRABASSO1985595,wolf-gibson-2004-paragraph-word}.
+Subsequent work on extractive summarization focused on identifying the most relevant sentences for direct inclusion in summaries.
+Seminal work by \citet{nenkova-passonneau-2004-evaluating} showed that propositions included in multiple reference summaries should be prioritized and used in the evaluation of system summaries.
+Later studies shifted focus to supervised approaches including tree-based methods leveraging semantic annotations \cite{fang-etal-2016-proposition}, end-to-end representation learning in embedding spaces \cite{ChenEtAl2018}, and more recently using LLM prompting \cite{parmar-etal-2024-towards}.

-Previous work on extractive summarization has focused on identifying the most relevant sentences for inclusion using supervised approaches including tree-based methods leveraging semantic annotations \cite{fang-etal-2016-proposition}, end-to-end representation learning in embedding space \cite{ChenEtAl2018}, and more recently using LLM prompting \cite{parmar-etal-2024-towards}.
-Studies using annotated data have relied either on direct annotation of important sentences, or on their derivation from extractive summarization datasets, both of which suffer from instability.
-The most similar previous work to the present paper is \citet{lin-zeldes-2025-gum}, which uses a summary-based methodology to rank salient entities based on the number of summaries they appear in.
+Studies using annotated data have relied either on direct annotation of important sentences \cite{liu-etal-2018-automatic}, or on their derivation from extractive summarization datasets for sentence selection \cite{cheng-lapata-2016-neural}, both of which suffer from instability.
+Some previous work, such as \cite{liu-etal-2018-automatic}, also attempted to use lexical overlap (lemmas) between documents and summaries to approximate binary salience for sentences, but did not carry out extensive manual evaluation or attempt to use multiple summaries.
+The most similar previous work to the present paper is \citet{lin-zeldes-2024-gumsley,lin-zeldes-2025-gum}, which uses a summary-based methodology to rank salient entities based on the number of summaries they appear in, including manual verification of alignments.
 Below we apply analogous methods to ranking salient propositions.